Stereolab: 2002–2010: Death of Hansen, later releases and hiatus

-2009–2019: Hiatus and reunion

 In April 2009, Stereolab manager Martin Pike announced a pause in their activities for the time being.
 He said that it was an opportune time for the members to move on to other projects.
 Not Music, a collection of unreleased material recorded at the same time as Chemical Chords, was released in 2010.

-In 2013, Gane and Sadier, who both focused on Cavern of Anti-Matter and solo work respectively, performed at the All Tomorrow's Parties festival held at Pontins in Camber Sands.
+2019–present: Reunion and Instant Holograms on Metal Film

 In February 2019, the group announced a tour of Europe and the United States to coincide with expanded, remastered reissues of several of the albums released under Warp Records.
 Stereolab were part of the lineup for 2019's Primavera Sound festival, taking part on the weekend of 30 May in Barcelona, Spain, and the following weekend in Porto, Portugal.
 It was the group's first live performance since 2009.

+On 8 April 2025, the band announced their first album of brand-new material in 15 years, Instant Holograms on Metal Film.
+It was accompanied by the release of Aerial Troubles as a single and music video on the same day.